OsbertWang/install-latex-guide-zh-cn/README.md

 If you need to compile the source files, please make sure to install the fandol font and use the xelatex command.
 TeX Live users are recommended to use the following commands
 ```
-latexmk -xelatex -synctex=1 install-latex
+latexmk -xelatex -synctex=1 install-latex-zh-cn
 ```
 Users who cannot use `latexmk` can execute `make.bat` or `make` according to their operating system.

-If you need the PDF file compiled by this project, you can download it from [Releases](https://github.com/OsbertWang/install-latex/releases/latest).
+If you need the PDF file compiled by this project, you can download it from [Releases](https://github.com/OsbertWang/install-latex-zh-cn/releases/latest).

 # License